ranjith19/chrome-extension-webpack-html2mammoth/README.md

 # Road Map

+### Statement of Purpose

-The purpose of this extension is to democratise the html parsing/scraping using Mammoth.
+1. The purpose of this extension is to democratise the html parsing/scraping using Mammoth.
+2. Make JavaScript a language of data scientists.
+3. Build a community of contributors.

 ###  Spec